-In fact, it is better because it is based off of my Mom’s incredible pumpkin pie!
+In fact, it’s better because it is based off of my mom’s incredible pumpkin pie!

 Pumpkin pie is my favorite food in the world and is always a part of my Thanksgiving menu!

-Because of my ever lasting love and dedication to pumpkin pie, I want to make sure everyone has access to it no matter which dairy free milk they prefer.
+Because of my ever lastinglove for and dedication to pumpkin pie, I want to make sure everyone has access to it no matter which dairy free milk they prefer.

 History of Pumpkin Pie

 The pumpkin is native to North America and was served at the first Thanksgiving.

 It was an early export from the New World to Europe, and pumpkin pie recipes could be found in seventeenth century English cookbooks.

 Pumpkin pies made by early American colonists were very different than what we know today as pumpkin pie.

 Their “pies” were actually savory soups made and served in a pumpkin, rather than a sweet custard in a crust.